Defended an award against Libya in the Swiss courts

 Founded in 1969, Swiss firm Bär & Karrer began to develop an international arbitration practice in the early 1980s.
 A key member of the group was Marc Blessing, a highly regarded arbitrator and honorary president of the Swiss Arbitration Association.
-Blessing retired as partner in 2007 but retains an of counsel role at the firm.
+Blessing retired as partner in 2007 but carried on as of counsel at the firm until 2019.

 Originating in Zurich, the firm opened offices in Lugano and Zug in the early 1990s, and Geneva in 2000.
 In arbitration terms, it has traditionally been seen as more of a force in the German-speaking part of Switzerland, with the majority of the team based in Zurich, including long-term practice head Daniel Hochstrasser.

-In Zurich, the team includes partners Michele Bernasconi, who often sits as arbitrator in cases at the Court of Arbitration for Sport, and Nadja Jaisli Kull, who is a board member of the Swiss Arbitration Association.
+In Zurich, the team includes partners Michele Bernasconi and Jan Kleiner, who often sit as arbitrator in cases at the Court of Arbitration for Sport (CAS), and Nadja Jaisli Kull, who is a board member of the Swiss Arbitration Association.

-There is a small team in Italian-speaking Lugano, including Cesare Jermini, vice president of the Arbitration Court of the Swiss Chambers’ Arbitration Institution.
+There is a small team in Italian-speaking Lugano, including Cesare Jermini, another member of the Swiss Arbitration Centre’s arbitration court.

 In addition to its own client base, the firm is popular with international law firms looking for local co-counsel in a Swiss-seated arbitration.

 Who uses it?

 Clients of note include Sandoz (the generics division of pharmaceutical group Novartis) and the Swiss Broadcasting Corporation.
 It has also acted for telecoms operator TeliaSonera; Italian clients such as Ansaldo, Generali and pharma company Alfasigma; and, in Germany, Deutsche Telekom and power utility Energie Baden-Württemberg.